TOB1EH/Sistema_Gestion_Inventario_InfoIII/Readme.md

 # Sistema de Gestion de Inventario - Info III

 ## Authors
-- Brambilla Agustin - abrambillaXXX@alumnos.iua.edu.ar
+- Brambilla Agustin - abrambilla804@alumnos.iua.edu.ar
 - Funes Tobias - tfunes744@alumnos.iua.edu.ar
-- Vargas Benjamin - bvargasXXX@alumnos.iua.edu.ar
+- Vargas Benjamin - bvargas161@alumnos.iua.edu.ar

 ## Summary
 The `App` class is the main class of an inventory management system.
 It provides a menu-driven interface for users to add, remove, search, and display products in the inventory.
 The class uses an AVL tree data structure to store the products and a linked list to maintain a historical list of products.